Vergil (Devil May Cry): Reception

-Vergil has been praised by video game publications.
-His debut as Nelo Angelo was regarded as one of the best bosses of the Devil May Cry series; GamesRadar and PlayStation Universe discussed his skills and his impact on Dante.
-His role in Devil May Cry 3 received similar comments; UGO Networks listed him in its "Top 50 Hardest Boss Battles" article.
-IGN listed him as the best boss in the Devil May Cry franchise in 2013.
+Vergil has been praised by video game publications, with his boss fight being described as the best among those in the series.
+His debut as Nelo Angelo was regarded as one of the best bosses of the Devil May Cry series; GamesRadar+.
 GamesRadar+ stated that Vergil and Dante share one of the best rivalries between brothers in gaming due to their differences.
 In 2008, IGN's Jesse Schedeen compared Vergil with Gray Fox from the Metal Gear series, writing that they are "two formidable warriors from the videogaming realm" who "met their unfortunate ends in the games".
 Engadget appreciated the prequel game Devil May Cry 3 for retroactively making Nelo Angelo a "more emotional villain" by introducing Dante's history with Vergil.
 Dante and Vergil's half demon nature has been examined in the context of religion.

 Vergil's inclusion as a playable character in the updated version of Devil May Cry 3 was also the subject of discussion.
 PALGN appreciated that Vergil's moves are different from Dante's, making the former's scenario a different experience.
 He was also stated to be more powerful than Dante, which could either make a positive or negative impression on the player due to how playing as him lowered the game's difficulty.
 IGN's Jeremy Dunhan also praised Vergil's unique moves but criticized his balancing for reducing the challenge of the boss fights—one of the game's strong points.
 GameSpot said playing as Vergil was not as interesting as playing as Dante because Vergil begins the game with multiple abilities, leading to a lack of improvements during gameplay.
 GameSpot lamented that Vergil fought the same bosses as Dante and did not have his own story.
-Vaughn Smith of Cheat Code Central viewed Vergil's inclusion as one of the updates' strongest points, and commented on his difference from Dante.
 GamesRadar+ listed him as one of the best unlockable characters in gaming because the abilities he can earn in battle, most notably his unlimited devil form.

 In a GameSpy interview about Vergil's possible appearance in Devil May Cry 4, Hiroyuki Kobayashi's translator told him the interviewer was a fan of the character.
 Similarly, Gameplanet's reviewer Syed Mahir Hussain described Vergil's inclusion in Devil May Cry 4: Special Edition as one of the title's greatest strengths based on Vergil's "unique" fighting style.
 When giving the pros of the same game, GamesRadar+'s writer Tom Senior enjoyed "the way Vergil saunters casually through combat".
 Destructoid said elements of the reboot's version of Vergil were incorporated well into the regular Vergil.
 Hideaki Itsuno mentioned that Vergil's inclusion in any Special Edition had become a standard expectation from the fanbase.